jmeugnier/ec2-github-runner/README.md

     sudo yum install libicu -y && \
     sudo systemctl enable docker
    ```

-   For other Linux distributions, it could be slightly different.

 3. Install any other tools required for your workflow.
 4. Create a new EC2 image (AMI) from the instance.
 5. Remove the instance if not required anymore after the image is created.

-Alternatively, you can use a vanilla EC2 AMI and set up the dependencies via `pre-runner-script` in the workflow YAML file.
-See example in the `pre-runner-script` documentation below.

 **4. Prepare VPC with subnet and security group**

-1. Create a new VPC and a new subnet in it.
-   Or use the existing VPC and subnet.
+1. If you do not have a VPC for launch your runners in the desired AWS region, create it with at least one subnet with Internet access (either a private subnet with a NAT gateway, or a public subnet with Internet Gateway with automatic allocation of public IPs enabled).
 2. Create a new security group for the runners in the VPC.
    Only the outbound traffic on port 443 should be allowed for pulling jobs from GitHub.
 No inbound traffic is required.

 **5. Configure the GitHub workflow**